tonymade8/agoric-sdk/packages/marshal/docs/marshal-vs-store-level.md

    * The remaining passables: errors, promises, and metaTaggeds, are not keys. `keyStyleOf` applied to any of them throws.

 Primitives and remotables are keys. copyArrays, copyRecords, copySets, and copyMaps are key-like containers.
 If a key-like container contains only keys, then it is a key.
-  * A *copySet* can only store keys, and so each copySet is necessarily a key.
+  * A *copySet* can only contain keys, and so each copySet is necessarily a key.
   * A *copyMap* entry can use only use a key as a key, but can use any passable as a value including unrecognized copyTaggeds.
 But a copyMap is a key only of all of its values are keys.

 **`sameKey(k1 :Key, k2: Key) => boolean`**<br>